 Entrepreneurs: Ryan Woltz

-Talkies are the only product on the market that allows kids to send messages back and forth with their family without using a screen.
+Talkies are the only product on the market that allows kids to send messages back and forth with their families without using a screen.
 Perfect for 3-year-olds and up!
-Talkies foster communication skills encouraging kids to connect with family and friends without distractions.
+Connecting with family and friends without distractions is made easier for kids and encourages communication skills with Talkies foster.

 The free Toymail app for IOS, Android and Kindle lets grownups send messages to WIFI-enabled Talkies right from their phone, and approve friends and family to chat with their child.